Approximations on certain domains of $\mathbb{C}^{n}$: Introduction

-In the final section of the paper, we provide several examples of spirallike domains that satisfy the conditions of our theorems.
-Thus those domains allow to approximate any biholomorphic maps onto a Runge domain by automorphisms of $\cn$. we also provide an example of a complete hyperbolic Hartogs domain which is spirallike with respect to a nonlinear holomorphic vector field but not spirallike with respect to any linear vector field.
+In the final section of the paper, we provide several examples of domains that satisfy the conditions of our theorems.
+Thus, those domains allow to approximate any biholomorphic maps onto a Runge domain by automorphisms of $\cn$. we also provide an example of a complete hyperbolic Hartogs domain which is invariant with respect to positive time flow of a nonlinear holomorphic vector field but not with respect to any linear vector field.

-About the layout of the paper: In \Cref{sec-prelims}, we provide basic definitions and collect some results from the literature that we will use in our proofs.
-In \Cref{sec-Runge}, a proof of \Cref{thm-spirallikeRunge1} is provided. \Cref{sec-approx} is the heart of this paper.
-The proof of \Cref{thm-apprxges}, \Cref{thm-Volsympapprox} and \Cref{thm-pro} are presented there.
-The proof of \Cref{T:Loewner Pde} is presented in \Cref{sec-Application}. \Cref{sec-example} we provide an example of a spirallike domain that is not spirallike with respect to any linear vector field.
-Here we present some other examples supporting our theorems.